davekinkead/thesis/paper.coffee.md

 ## Introduction

-Democracy begins with the people.
-Democratic theory simply presupposes them.
-They come together, unite as one and declare:

-> We the people of the United States ...

-> Le peuple français proclame ...

-> 日本国民は ...

-As both a system of government and political theory, democracy starts with a determinant group of people, _the demos_, and proceeds to explain and attempts to justify how they should organise politically.
-Yet democratic theory is silent on who they people ought be.
-It can't because who the people are is a matter logically and temporally prior to that of what they do and how they do it.

-But who the people are is of fundamental importance to democracy.
+Many accounts of democracy justify political authority on the grounds that democratic procedures produce desirable results [^qual-one].
+Democratic processes it is claimed, track the truth (@condorcet), considers the interests of all citizens (@mill) represent the general will of the people (@rousseau), or maximizes each voter's expected utility (@rae).

+[^qual-one]: And many other accounts of democracy justify political authority without any reference to specific outcomes of the democratic process. _Democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normatvie work of legitimating political authority.

+The outcome of any democratic process however, is also a function of who is included in that process.
 Enfranchising some people rather than others, or drawing the boarders of a state in one location rather than another, will typically result in different outcomes for identical democratic procedures.

 To demonstrate just how this occurs, consider the following hypothetical:

 > Should Crimea secede from the Ukraine and form a political union with Russia?

 Lets grant a few unlikely concessions for the sake of simplicity.
-Assume that all parties involved are committed democrats - they all have strong commitments to the ideals of political equality, popular sovereignty, and the rule of law.
+Assume that all parties involved are committed democrats - they all share a strong belief in political equality, popular sovereignty, and the rule of law.
 And lets further assume that all parties have agreed to be bound by the outcome of a particular decision mechanism - say a simply majority vote referendum.

 In this scenario, who gets to vote determines the outcome of the vote.
 If only Crimeans are included in the process, then the result will be approximately 60:40 in favour of secession.
 If all Ukrainians can vote, then answer will be a clear no.  And if both Russians and Ukrainians are given a say, then the outcome will be an overwhelming yes.

-_Who_ determines _what_.
+_Who_ often determines _what_.

-Who ought be included in a political associated - how the demos ought be bounded - is a question of significant normative importance.
-In the preceding hypothetical, all parties have a _prima facie_ claim for inclusion, and all are impacted by the outcome of the decision, yet which parties are included predetermines the outcome of it.
+Who ought be included in a political association - how the demos ought be bounded - is a question of significant normative importance for democratic theory.
+In the preceding hypothetical, all parties have a strong _prima facie_ claim for inclusion, as all are significantly impacted by the outcome of the decision, yet which parties are included predetermines the outcome of it.

+The problem of inclusion is not limited to issues of secession and union either.
+Every politiy with a federal strucutre must somehow decide the appropriate level of government for particular issues.
+The populus of a city or county may strongly prefer education to be a matter for local government while surrounding regions prefer it to be state or federal matter.
+What the appriopriate unit of decision is is of fundamental importance to democracy.

-Democratic theory is silent on who ought be included amongst the people.
+But democratic theory is silent on who ought be included amongst the people.
 It can't, because any democratic process first requires the identification of some determinate group of agents-the demos-in order to act democratically.
 As @whelan1983 notes, the question of _who the people are_ is logically and temporally prior to the question of _what they decide_.
-Attempting to solve the issue of democratic inclusion democratically, is either viciously circular - we need to know the answer before we can know the answer - or results in an infinite regress-who should chose who chose who should participate.
+Attempting to solve the issue of democratic inclusion democratically, is either viciously circular - we need to know the answer before we can know the answer - or results in an infinite regress of who should chose who chose who should participate.

 For accounts of democratic authority that derive their legitimacy from the claim that democratic processes bring about superior outcomes or results, the predetermination of democratic outcomes by the issue of inclusion, combined with the inability of democracy to justify who ought be included in the demos, undermines their subsequent claims of legitimacy.
 This problem has become known as the _Boundary Problem of Democratic Theory_.